18. Avebury’s geometry, Stage 8.

 One lonely Magpie.

-22. Stukeley's lunar temple, with its geometry and astronomical alignment concentrated on the northern end of Cherhill Hill.
+23. Stukeley's Lunar Temple, with its geometry and astronomical alignment concentrated on the northern end of Cherhill Hill.

-23. We have to move over a bit these days if we want to see what Stukeley's northern temple aims at.
+24. We have to move over a bit these days if we want to see what Stukeley's Lunar Temple aims at.
 Namely the northern downward slope of Cherhill Hill.

 To give you a rough idea of what it looked like in Stone Age times, the next picture will clear some stuff away, such as the barn, the trees and Avebury manor,

-24. This is very nearly what a view from Avebury's Cove would have looked like.
-Every one of the stones orthostats of the egg - Stukeley's lunar temple - are of course missing, having been destroyed many years ago.
-The row of grey-coloured stones are part of Avebury's outer circuit.
+Every one of the stones orthostats of the egg - Stukeley's Lunar Temple - are of course missing in this view, having been destroyed many years ago.
+So the row of grey-coloured stones are part of Avebury's outer circuit.
 Most of them, if not all, were dug up and restored to the vertical by Avebury's pre-war owner, Alexander Keiller.

 Concrete plinths replace some stones that Alexander Keiller found were missing.
 The furthest plinth to the right of the brick wall, marks the position of the 6 metre high, phallic Obelisk.